 Does my nomination mean that my child will be in the GT program?

-Nomination is the first step in the identification progress.
-Other tools help develop a portfolio of information which helps determine whether or not a child is selected for the program.
+Nomination is the first step in the identification process.
+Other tools help develop a portfolio of information that helps determine whether or not a child is selected for the program.
 Students take a standardized test with qualitative and quantitative measures.
-Work samples and observation check lists are developed for the portfolio.
+Work samples and observation checklists are developed for the portfolio.

-Who decides if my child will be admitted in the GT program?
+Who decides if my child will be admitted to the GT program?

 Will my child have to go through the identification process every year?